Expert Care. Compassionate Support.

+Your mother, your sister, your daughter, you.
+The statistics are hard to ignore.
 One woman in eight will get breast cancer in her lifetime.
-The statistics are hard to ignore.
-And one in three women over the age of 40 will be diagnosed with a breast health concern.
+One in three, older than 40, will be diagnosed with a breast health concern.

 Mammograms use low energy X-rays to examine the breast as a diagnostic and screening tool to detect the early presence of breast cancer.
 Mammograms are recommended annually for women age 45 to 54.
 Women 55 and older can switch to mammograms every 2 years, or continue yearly screening.

 Providence Montana is right here close to home, offering you the best possible, most comprehensive breast care:

 - Digital mammograms with 3D tomosynthesis in three locations

 - Dedicated breast imaging radiologists for the most accurate diagnosis

 - Certified by the American College of Radiology as a Breast Imaging Center of Excellence

 - Support and sensitivity that comes only from experience.